VladimirMarinkovic/order-taking-microservice/README.md

 This microservice accepts the order based on the order  request, which consists of a list of selected products(just names of products) and their individually selected package(name of package).
 Based on such a request, it finds selected products, their packages and attributes.
 Using product-catalog-microservice it maps such products (with all details of packages and their atributes) into an order which it then serializes and publish as a message in RabitMq.
 Such an order is then mapped to the Entity object of the processed order and stored in a MySql database.
-An order can be made for an existing user or for a new user.
+An order can be made for an existing customer or for a new customer.
-If the order is executed for an already existing customer, it is only necessary to provide thi his contract number and the data will be automatically withdrawn from the database.
+If the order is executed for an already existing customer, it is only necessary to provide thi his contract number and the data about him will be automatically withdrawn from the database.
 This service has the possibility of registering a new user.
 Authentication and Authorisation is realized via JWT tokens.
   * Login credentials  - ( data filled in when starting the application)   userName: admin  password: 1234